Before you begin

 Fees

-The Australian Competition and Consumer Commission advises if you pass any credit card or merchant surcharge to the consumer, you must say how much it is beforehand, and not during or after the transaction is complete.
+The Australian Competition and Consumer Commission advises that you must say how much credit card or merchant surcharges are beforehand - not during or after the transaction is complete.

 Service providers

-You will need to choose a service provider that offers technology which will meet the business requirements for the service you’re building.
-Look for service providers that:
+You should choose a service provider that offers technology that meets the business requirements for the service you’re building.

-Investigate whether the service provider has skinnable options that can create a seamless transaction across websites.
+Investigate whether the service provider allows you to apply your design features to their part of the transaction to create a visually seamless transaction across websites.

-To guarantee a reliable service, choose a web or payment service that has guaranteed uptime (for example, 99.98%) and redundant servers (copies of the data at another physical site) with strong security.
+To guarantee a reliable service, choose a web or payment service that has guaranteed uptime (e.g. 99.98%) and redundant servers (copies of the data at another physical site) with strong security.

-Investigate whether the transactions can be tracked or reported on using either your web analytics tool or a third-party analytics service.
-Transactions made via mobile apps may require separate ’instrumentation’ to collect usage data including information on where people abandon a transaction.
+Investigate whether the transactions can be tracked or reported on using your web analytics tool or a third-party analytics service.
+Transactions made via mobile apps may require separate tools or configuration to collect usage data (including information on where people abandon a transaction).

 Ensure that the transactions offered by the provider are made only using web servers that follow https protocols and have current trusted third-party SSL certificates.